Tom Smith (jazz musician)

 Since 2002, his works in global jazz education have drawn wide attention.
 Called by a former Fulbright Executive Director the preeminent jazz Fulbright Scholar in the program's history, Smith is the only foreigner to have been awarded The Romanian National Radio Prize.
 In 2005, he founded and coordinated the Romanian Jazz Education Seminar, the first summer music camp staged in Romania, and cofounded the first western styled jazz music college in that country (2004).
 In 2006, his Fulbright work in South Africa included extensive assistance with township based initiatives, alongside devising a strategy to link university jazz education with local Zulu musicians.
 In 2008, Smith was the recipient of the International Association for Jazz Education Jazz Ambassador Award, having already been awarded Outstanding Service to Jazz Education honors in 1998, 2000, 2001, 2002, 2003, 2005 and 2006.
 In 2009, Tom received his eighth Fulbright Award (a record for musician professors) and accepted residency at the Serbia Academy of Music (University of Arts) drafting the curriculum for their jazz program.
 Later, he accepted guest jazz studies appointments in Budva, Montenegro.
 In 2010, Tom and his wife Sarah relocated to Northeast China where he developed a jazz music strategy for teaching English to native Mandarin speakers.
 In 2011 he was appointed a professor of music at Ningbo University (Zhejiang Province, China) assigned to establish the first entirely functional jazz program on the Chinese mainland, that led to formation of numerous instrumental groups and a 40-member jazz choir.
 In 2013, Tom was awarded the Camellia Award, for noteworthy artistic contributions towards social betterment for the Greater Ningbo Region.

-Tom wrote a book of Romanian jazz history and criticism called Royal Hipsters of Jazz.
-In 2017, he wrote Stealth Jazz: Behind the Curtain, and the Native American narrative Tahchee Returns (2016).
-Summer 2019, he published Stealth Jazz Part II: Educational Dystopia, and The Stealth Jazz Abbreviated Guide to Media (2020).
-He has also collaborated with Legends Brass to create the Smith Series line of professional trombone mouthpieces.